Dementia Friendly East Riding has a dedicated team that strive to help make the East Riding dementia friendly.

 (Trustee & Treasurer)

 I am a qualified Chartered Accountant and am very proud to be the Treasurer and Trustee of Dementia Friendly East Riding.
 It is a disease that is close to our families hearts and for many years, we have seen first hand the effect that dementia has, both on persons diagnosed with it, and their loved ones.
 This initially led me to share my passion of family and football, and write a book about Hull City, entitled ’46 and Counting’, at the same time raising funds for dementia.
-In turn, this has seen my involvement with DFER – anything that we can all do to help those affected, must be a good thing?
+In turn, this has seen my involvement with DFER – anything that we can all do to help those affected, must be a good thing.

 (Ambassador and Volunteer)

-Former Chair, and Trustee has now become our first Dementia Friendly East Riding Ambassador.
+“Simon Foster Ambassador for DFER at the opening of The Memory Walk at Sewerby Hall and Gardens” Former Chair, and Trustee has now become our first Dementia Friendly East Riding Ambassador.

 Simon Foster who has previously acted as chairman and trustee for Dementia Friendly East Riding will become an ambassador for the fledgling charity.